alenaporoskun/alenaporoskun/README.md

 ## Glad to see you here!

-I am a dedicated and skilled Python developer with extensive expertise in Python and Oracle SQL.
-My background includes successfully completed projects, reflecting my commitment to delivering high-quality, error-free solutions.
-My strengths in self-study and discipline drive me to continuously seek new challenges and opportunities for growth.

-In addition to my development skills, I work as a database analyst, where I handle various tasks including processing market research data in MS Excel, maintaining database directories, and creating detailed analytical reports in MS PowerPoint.
-This experience has honed my ability to work effectively both independently and as part of a team.
+I am a detail-oriented database analyst with expertise in data unification, analysis, and visualization.
+My role involves processing marketing research data using MS Excel and automating routine tasks with Python.
+This combination of technical and analytical skills allows me to streamline workflows and deliver accurate, insightful reports that inform business decisions.

+In addition to database maintenance and analytical report creation in MS PowerPoint, I continuously seek ways to improve efficiency through data automation and innovative solutions.
+My self-motivation and commitment to learning have enabled me to independently master tools and techniques that enhance my work.

-My passion for coding and data analysis aligns with my goal to contribute positively to your company's growth.
-I am eager to leverage my skills and experience to add value to your team.
+I am passionate about using data to drive meaningful outcomes and am eager to contribute my skills to your team.

+Feel free to contact me at: olenaporoskun19@gmail.com

 ## My Skill Set
 <table><tr><td valign="top" width="33%">